-1This course should be taken at the end of the program.
+HFN 190 should be taken at end of program.

-2Students wishing to select non-HFN elective options should seek approval from the Department Chair.
+Students wishing to select non-HFN elective options should seek approval from the department Chair.

-This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state colleges universities.
+This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state colleges and universities.
 MassTransfer also will grant students automatic acceptance to certain state colleges and universities by achieving the minimum grade point average and the HCC degree.